Tyrone-Liu/LongShoot/README.md

 ## Progress
-One thing I need to clarify is that before a certain state of development, this app is definitely unuseable.
+One thing I need to clarify is that before a certain state of development, this app is definitely **unuseable**.
 Most of the experimental work will be done in my other repo [ExperimentalApp](https://github.com/Tyrone-Liu/ExperimentalApp.git), because I do not want this repo to become massive while I am learning Android programming and experimenting camera2 API features.

 ## Features & To-Do